alekthegenius/Raspberry-Pi-Digital-Camera/index.md

 * To have full control over the camera settings, ISO, Shutter Speed, etc.
 To fulfill my objectives, I first designed the camera case to be round, which reduces the size and weight of the camera, while also giving it a sleek, modern look.
 Using Python 3 and Tkinter, I also programmed an app to allow for full manual control over the camera settings and features.

-In this instructable, I will outline the materials used, the design process, the steps to follow, as well as some improvements for the future.
+In this project, I will outline the materials used, the design process, the steps to follow, as well as some improvements for the future.

 **Let's dive in!**